Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

-Jayson Tatum be on the court for the Boston Celtics at 8:30 PM on Thursday versus the Miami Heat in the 2023 NBA Playoffs.
+Jayson Tatum will hope to make a difference for the Boston Celtics at 8:30 PM on Saturday versus the Miami Heat in the 2023 NBA Playoffs.

-Below we will break down Tatum's stats and trends, helping you make good picks on prop bets.
+With prop bets in place for Tatum, let's look at some stats and trends to assist you in making good selections.

 Jayson Tatum Prop Bets vs. the Heat